aidan-fitz/MysteryDungeon/README.md

 Inspired by: http://bulbapedia.bulbagarden.net/wiki/Mystery_Dungeon_game_mechanics

 Log:
-5/26/15 Removed references to parteners in the decription.
+- **2015-05-26** Removed references to parteners in the decription.
 We are no longer planning to implement this feature because we already have enough work as it is.
+- **2015-05-27** Aidan fixed bugs in `Floor.java`.
+Running it in a terminal prints a blank map (just wall tiles).